AwhVogelLab/awhvogellab.github.io/README.md

 ### Committing changes

 Whenever you want to make a change, you will have to commit changes in order for them to go live.
 To this, you will need push access on the lab organization.
-Talk to someone who has it already to get this set up. then run the following command to get a copy of the files in your working directory:
+Talk to someone who has it already to get this set up.
+Then run the following command to get a copy of the files in your working directory:
 `git clone https://github.com/AwhVogelLab/awhvogellab.github.io.git`
 If you don’t have git installed, you’ll get a message telling you to install it.
 Once you have the files, make whatever changes you want to make.
 Then run the following commands:

 `git status`

 Check to make sure only files you actually changed show up.

 `git add -A`

 This "stages" all your changes.

-`git commit -m 'a helpful message about what you did'` This commits your changes to your local history, but we still need to send them to github 'git push'
+`git commit -m 'a helpful message about what you did'`

+This commits your changes to your local history, but we still need to send them to github

+'git push'

 This may require you to provide your github username and password

 That’s it!
 Your changes are now live.